Fall Holiday Celebrations

-View and discuss The Quarrel, a compelling drama exploring faith, challenges, and reconciliation.
+View and discuss Freaks Like Me, a short film that captures a conversation between students of religion and their teacher, Rabbi Bradley Hirschfield.
+It raises core questions about the purpose of religion and what it means to be a religious person in a pluralistic society.
 Then join our musical and reflective S’lichot service (at 11:15pm), featuring traditional and modern poems and songs through the customary midnight hour.
 Our S'lichot service reflects the joyful and spirited singing that we engage in on Shabbat mornings and during the High Holy Days.
-Click here for information about the film.

 MOUSY joins other high school youth groups, in conjunction with Jewish Social Services, in the mitzvah of putting together and delivering Rosh Hashana gift bags to Jewish seniors.
-Meet at the Regent Neighborhood home of the Prager family, our friends from MaTTY.
+Meet at the home of the Mirra Blehert.

 Beginning at 4:00pm, enjoy a nosh sponsored by our Membership Committee, and symbolically toss your sins into natural waters (Lake Wingra at Vilas Beach) during the Tashlikh service.

-Torah & Mindfulness Shabbat Shuvah Mini-Retreat - Saturday, September 23
+Shabbat Shuvah Meditation Mini-Retreat - Saturday, September 15

-Come to Beth Israel Center on the Shabbat between Rosh Hashanah and Yom Kippur for an afternoon of meditation, chanting and teachings focused on embracing impermanence.
-We'll explore how cultivating awareness allows us to discover holiness in our lives and celebrate each moment of creation, learning, as the Berdichev Rebbe once said, to experience each and every day as new.
+Come to Beth Israel Center on the Shabbat between Rosh Hashanah and Yom Kippur for an afternoon of meditation, chanting and teachings.
 Reservations are not necessary.
-Contact Matt Banks (firstname.lastname@example.org) for more information.
+Email firstname.lastname@example.org for more information.

 Invite friends to eat, drink and visit in your sukkah.
 Not building one this year?
 Meet up in the BIC sukkah.
 Want to meet someone new?
 Contact the office, and we'll gladly offer suggestions.

-The ninth annual East Side Sukkah Hop is hosted by members of Beth Israel and Congregation Shaarei Shamayim.
+The tenth annual East Side Sukkah Hop is hosted by members of Beth Israel and Congregation Shaarei Shamayim.